osm-search/Nominatim/docs/admin/Import-and-Update.md

   Import all data necessary to compute addresses down to house number level.
 * **settings/import-full.style**
   Default style that also includes points of interest.
+* **settings/import-extratags.style**
+  Like the full style but also adds most of the OSM tags into the extratags column.

 The style can be changed with the configuration `CONST_Import_Style`.